The first row is for desktop, and second row is for Tab and Mobile.

-Kayron International School is an accredited Cambridge International Examination school.
+Kayron International College is an accredited Cambridge International Examination school.
 We run a hybrid blend of the Nigeria and British curriculum.
 Our learners follow the West African Examination Council (WAEC) and the British National Curriculum in the six years of secondary education culminating in the Checkpoint examinations in English, Mathematics and Science; the Basic Education Certificate Examination (BECE); the West African Senior School Certificate Examination (WASSCE) and the International General Certificate of Secondary Education (IGCSE).

 All learners have the right to a broad, balanced and relevant education which provides continuity and progression and takes individual differences into account.